Q:

 1. Basic Structure and Sources

-Before analyzing the difference between the two, let's start with the basic structure.
+Before analyzing the difference between the two, let'start with the basic structure.
 Hexadiene (Hexa-1,3-diene) is a linear polymer whose monomer para-diallyl (HPDI) is polymerized by catalysts such as para-diene propylene glycol and dimethyl silicone oil under specific conditions.
-The polymerization process is usually carried out in polymers with bifunctional end groups, which gives hexadiene good processing properties and a longer carbon chain structure.
+I've found that The polymerization process is usually carried out in polymers with bifunctional end groups, which gives hexadiene good processing characteristics and a longer carbon chain structure.
+In contrast, diethylene (1,3-butadiene) is a simple olefin whose structural formula consists of a four-carbon olefin linked by a carbon-carbon double bond.
+The monomer source of ethylene is relatively simple, usually through the polymerization of ethylene, the structure is relatively single, there is no such complex arrangement as the para structure of the two.

 2. physical property differences

-4. processing performance and application
+4. But processing performance and consumption

 5. comparative analysis and summary